keebs-weeb/overclocked/v0.2/Rules.md

 Uninstalled Value: NONE
 Mod Effect:
     Cons:
         On each of your turns, you have -1 to Bandwith.
+Bug Check:
+    Value: 10
-This card can be played along side other 'DDoS' cards Bug Check:
+    Bug: This computer can have other 'DDoS' cards installed.
-    Value: 2
-    Bug: On each of your turns, you have and additional -1 to Bandwith
 ```
 ILOVEYOU
 ```